vogelito/glacierprotocol/_docs/overview.md

 Regardless of how one views the political desirability of these particular decisions, there is precedent for governments taking such an action, and one cannot necessarily predict the reasons they might do so in the future.
-Furthermore,Bitcoin still operates in a political and legal grey zone, which increases these political risks.
+Furthermore, Bitcoin still operates in a political and legal gray zone, which increases these political risks.

 Some 3rd party services have insurance to cover losses, although that